-Ben Cline represents Virginia’s 6th Congressional District in the U.S. House of Representatives, where he is a member of the House Judiciary Committee and the House Education and Labor Committee.
+Ben Cline represents Virginia’s 6th Congressional District in the U.S. House of Representatives, where he is a member of the House Committee on the Judiciary, the House Committee on Appropriations and the House Committee on the Budget.
 He previously served as a Member of the Virginia House of Delegates, representing the 24th District from 2002-2018.
-In the Virginia House, Cline chaired the Committee on Militia, Police, and Public Safety, and he was the House Co-Chair of the Conservative Caucus.
+In the Virginia House, Cline chaired the Committee on Militia, Police, and Public Safety.

 Ben grew up in Rockbridge County, Virginia, and is a 1990 graduate of Lexington High School.
 He received his Bachelor of Arts degree from Bates College and his law degree from the University of Richmond.
-Ben and his wife Elizabeth live in Rockbridge County with their twin daughters, where they attend St. Patrick’s Catholic Church and are members of the Kerrs Creek Ruritan Club.
+Ben and his wife Elizabeth live in Botetourt County with their two daughters.